Oakville is a Southern Ontario suburban community with a population of about 200,000 located just 30 km southwest of Toronto.

 Located on the shores of Lake Ontario, Oakville benefits from the weather-moderating effect of the lake so winters are relatively mild compared to Canadian norms.

 The weather is especially pleasant from July through October making a wide range of outdoor sports and recreational activities very popular including golf, tennis, sailing, cycling, gardening, and hiking.
-The world-renowned Glen Abbey Golf Club has played host to the Canadian Open which features the world’s top professional golfers.Popular winter sports for all ages include ice hockey, downhill skiing, cross-country skiing and curling and there are a number of winter sports venues, located both within the community or conveniently in neighboring communities.
+The world-renowned Glen Abbey Golf Club has played host to the Canadian Open which features the world’s top professional golfers.Popular winter sports for all ages include ice hockey, downhill skiing, cross-country skiing and curling and there are a number of winter sports venues, located both within the community or conveniently in neighbouring communities.

 Oakville has pre-schools, elementary schools, high schools and even post-secondary institutions such as Sheridan College.
 There are certain public and private schools particularly noted for their reputation and tradition of academic excellence.

 As well as having its own local Arts Council, Oakville has its own museums, art galleries, libraries and a Performing Arts Centre.
 Oakville is also home to many cultural and community events including the Waterfront Festival, Jazz Festival, Midnight Madness, Santa Clause Parade and Polar Bear Swim, to name but a few.
-There are also live concerts and farmer’s markets held at a number of different venues around Oakville throughout the year.
+There are also live concerts, amazing restaurants and farmer’s markets held at a number of different venues around Oakville throughout the year.

 A short trip to Toronto by train or car puts one within easy reach of all the professional sports teams whether it’s the Toronto Blue Jays, Toronto Maple Leafs, Toronto Raptors, or Toronto FC.